grdw/grdw/_posts/2021-11-13-project-euler-42-coded-triangle-numbers.md

 **Introduction**
 "Using a 16K text file containing nearly two-thousand common English words, how many are triangle words?"

-A triangle word is a word which 'word value' is a triangle number.
-The method to generate triangle numbers is: 1/2n(n+1).
+A triangle word is a word which 'word value' is a triangular number.
+The method to generate triangular numbers is: 1/2n(n+1).

 ```
 1 1